shipitjs/shipit/README.md

 Create a new Shipit task that will block other tasks during its execution (synchronous).

-If you use these type of task, the flow will be exactly the same as if you use [grunt](http://gruntjs.com).
+If you use this type of task, the flow will be exactly the same as if you used [grunt](http://gruntjs.com).

 ```js
 shipit.blockingTask('pwd', function () {